afair/email_address/README.md

 * Comment Parts: `(comment)mailbox@example.com`
 * IP and IPv6 addresses as hosts: `mailbox@[127.0.0.1]`
 * Non-ASCII (7-bit) characters in the local part: `Pelé@example.com`
-* Validation by hideous regular expressions
+* Validation by voodoo regular expressions
+* Gmail allows ".." in addresses since they are not meaningful, but the standard does not.

 ## Installation With Rails or Bundler